 - 4 tees, merino wool recommended!
 These take up little room and are odor resistant!

-- 2 scarves – one for safari, one for keeping warm on the plane and dressing up
+- 2 scarves – one for safari to keep the dust off, one for keeping warm on the plane and dressing up

 - Silky dress-up tops

-*we use Sawyer’s permethrin to treat our clothing.
-Saturate the clothing (outdoors) and allow to dry.
-Insect repellent should last for 6 washings.
+**NOTE: It is not necessary to buy specially treated clothing for insect protection.
+We use Sawyer’s permethrin to treat our clothing.
+Saturate the clothing (outdoors) and allow to dry thoroughly – at least two hours.
+This insect repellent should last for 6 washings.